 The external auditors are responsible for the scrutiny of financial arrangements and the audit of the annual accounts prior to publication.
-The auditors then form and deliver an opinion on the provision of "value for money" by the Force.
+An opinion is then issued on the financial statements and a conclusion is delivered on value for money arrangements.